pavel-Unity-dev/Dead-Waves/README.md

-# Unity FPS Wave Shooter
+# Dead Waves

-Mobile FPS game with wave-based enemy system built in Unity.
+A mobile FPS wave-based shooter built in Unity.

+## 🎮 About the Project

+Dead Waves is a first-person shooter where the player survives against waves of enemies.
+The game features both melee and ranged enemies, wave progression system, and upgrade mechanics.

-## Features
+## 🔧 Features

-- Wave spawning system
+- Wave-based enemy spawning system
-- Melee & ranged enemies (NavMesh)
+- Melee and ranged enemy AI
-- Shooting + hit effects
+- Player shooting system with recoil and hit detection
+- Damage and health system
+- Upgrade system between waves
+- Mobile optimization
-- Object pooling
+- Object pooling for performance

-- UI (HP, ammo, wave)
+## 🛠 Built With

+- Unity
+- C#
+- NavMesh AI
-- Mobile-friendly settings
+- Object Pooling
+- New Input System

-## Platform
+## 📱 Target Platform

-Android
+- Android (mobile optimized)

-## Controls
+## 🚀 Future Improvements
-- Touch controls (planned) / Keyboard (dev)

-## Current status
-In development
+- Better enemy behaviors
+- UI improvements
+- More weapons
+- Boss waves
+- Sound improvements

+---

+Developed by Pavel